JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “The moment of discovery, it’s a moment when our knowledge of the thing being examined is suddenly renewed.”

 “Buy Dirt.
 Write a book.
 Sketch.
 Sing songs to the land divas and spirits.
-Run amok.” – Deanna Androski
+Run amok.” – via Deanna Androski

 “Improve every opportunity to express yourself in writing as if it were your last.” – Thoreau